 Unsecured business loans

-A loan for which no asset has been used as security.
+An unsecured business loan is a loan for which no asset has been used as security.

 Corporate credit cards, business lines of credit and overdrafts are all forms of revolving credit.
-They allow you to keep on borrowing without further applications as long you make your minimum payments on time.
+They allow you to keep on borrowing without further applications, as long you make your minimum payments on time.

 Revolving credit provides flexible cashflow funding for small business.
 You can borrow up to your credit limit at any time and only pay interest on the outstanding amount.